Dev7083/Obsidian-Vault/DSA/Introduction.md

    - Useful for tasks like priority queues, event scheduling, and sorting.

 These are just a few examples of the many data structures available.
 Each data structure has its own strengths, weaknesses, and use cases, and understanding their characteristics is crucial for designing efficient algorithms and solving complex problems.

+#### Applications of Data Structures

+- **Arrays**: Used in implementing other data structures like heaps, hash tables, and matrices.
+- **Linked Lists**: Useful in dynamic memory allocation, implementing stacks and queues.
+- **Stacks**: Used in function call management, expression evaluation, and syntax parsing.
+- **Queues**: Applied in scheduling algorithms, buffering, and resource management.
+- **Trees**: Essential in database indexing, file systems, and network routing algorithms.
+- **Graphs**: Crucial for social networks, web page ranking, and network topology.